martinboshkoski/nexa.v1/.github/instructions/ai agent instructions.instructions.md

     - React (no TypeScript, no Next.js)
   - Do not create test files.
 If unavoidable, ensure they are deleted afterward.
   - Never run build tests or start development servers when user has active sessions running.
 Port conflicts cause authentication failures and disrupt user workflow.
-  - Observe project memory and CPU saving settings as defined in `settings.json`.
-    - Only enable one feature at a time by toggling it in `"nexa.features"`.
+  - All features are enabled for full app functionality except the blog:
-    - Authentication must always remain enabled.
+    - Authentication is always enabled (required)
-    - Current active feature: `"documentAutomation": true`.
-    - All other features (e.g., blog, socialPosts, legalHealthCheck) must remain disabled unless explicitly reactivated.
-  - Respect all security and middleware toggles defined under `"nexa.middleware"`.
+    - Document automation, social posts, legal health check, and profile completion are all enabled
+    - Only the Next.js blog remains disabled (separate application)
+  - All middleware is enabled for complete functionality:
-    - All essential middleware (authentication, CSRF, validation, security, CORS, rateLimit) must remain enabled.
+    - Essential middleware (authentication, CSRF, validation, security, CORS, rateLimit) always enabled
-    - Disable non-essential middleware (fileUpload, analytics) unless explicitly required.
+    - File upload middleware enabled for document and social features
+    - Analytics middleware disabled (not currently needed)
-  - VS Code workspace must remain optimized:
+  - VS Code workspace is optimized for performance:
-    - Exclude all disabled feature folders/files from indexing, search, and file explorer using `files.exclude` and `search.exclude`.
-    - Do not open or reference excluded modules unless explicitly instructed.
+    - Only exclude the blog directory (Next.js separate app)
+    - All other features remain visible and searchable
   - When working on document generation pages:
     - **Only use** the following style file:
       `src/styles/terminal/documents/DocumentGeneration.module.css`
     - No inline styles, additional CSS files, or global styling changes are allowed for this feature.

 notes:
-  - Keep workspace clean and focused.
-  - Optimize performance by minimizing background tasks and unnecessary file indexing.
-  - Focus effort exclusively on the current feature toggle to avoid polluting unrelated parts of the app.
+  - The app now runs with full functionality both locally and in production
+  - Only the Next.js blog is excluded to keep the workspace focused
+  - All MERN features (social, documents, legal, profiles) are active and working
+  - Performance is optimized by excluding only unnecessary files (blog, node_modules, build files)